Datomic/datomic-tutorials/todo-app/part-3/todo-app/README.md

      ["/lists/:list-id/items/:item-id/retract" :post [(body-params/body-params) retract-item] :route-name :retract-item]}))
 ```

-finally add the Hiccup form to retract.
-For that add one more column to the table named `actions` here we will place the retract button and the transition to a different status.
+Finally, add the Hiccup form to retract.
+Add one more column to the table named `actions`.
+Put the retract button here for the transition to a different status.

 ```clojure
 (defn all-lists-page